utluiz/threads-with-transaction/README.md

 Threads with Transaction
 ========================

-An JavaSE example of multiples threads sharing a single JTA transaction using Atomikos.
+A JavaSE example of multiples threads sharing a single JTA transaction using Atomikos.

 There are two simple tests for success and failure.